shariyabd/6amTech-Task/README.md

 ---

-## 5. Import Statistics Summary Email
+## 5. Import Statistics Summary Email Send To Logged In User

 - **Trigger Condition:**
-  If the import job completes with more than 1000 total records **or** if there are 10 or more failed records, the admin receives an import statistics summary email.
+  If the import job completes with more than 100 total records **or** if there are 10 or more failed records, the admin receives an import statistics summary email.